mobxjs/mobx/docs/best/store.md

         this.loadTodos()
     }

-    // Fetches all todos from the server. loadTodos() {
+    // Fetches all Todos from the server. loadTodos() {
         this.isLoading = true
         this.transportLayer.fetchTodos().then(fetchedTodos => {